Timeshare Value or Myth

 So, how does this pertain to timeshares?
 Supply is relatively stable, although new resorts do come on the market.
 Demand, as well, remains relatively constant.
 So then, how is one to place a market value on one’s timeshare?
 Obviously, the marketplace will set a value; however, in the timeshare game the resale value is artificially repressed, to say the least!
 There are two major factors operating to repress the value, and neither of these is directly related to our normal supply and demand quantification.
 Supply and demand are still factors to be considered, to be sure, as additional value can be found in geographic areas where lodging is in relatively short supply – on exotic islands or ski villages during season, for instance.

-As to the two main reasons for the depressed values of timeshare interests: one is the intentional suppression of resales by the resort developers – who are on public record stating that a healthy resale market is a threat to their business model – and the other is the continual rise of annual maintenance fees.
 I’ve written somewhat extensively in prior articles (“The Unconscionable Suppression of the Timeshare Resale Market” in particular) on the first prong, and have touched upon the second in other writings on this site as well.